Digital Elementary Spanish Lessons: FREE PDF for COVID19 School Closures

 Getting the PDF is easy – just click below, enter your email, and you’ll receive an email with the PDF.
 Upload it to your school learning management system, include it in your newsletter, link it on your website- however you need to get it to your young Spanish learners and their families!

-If the material we’ve included in this 10-day lesson pack isn’t enough to support your young Spanish learners, we’re also offering full access to our online curriculum for two full weeks for $1.
-With this nonrenewing subscription, you’ll get 200+ hours of planned lesson content across 4 levels, so you can move around to whatever content best fits your learners’ ability.
+If the material we’ve included in this 10-day lesson pack isn’t enough to support your young Spanish learners, we’re also deeply discounting full access to our online curriculum.
+With any subscription, you’ll get 200+ hours of planned lesson content across 4 levels, so you can move around to whatever content best fits your learners’ ability.
 All of these lessons were written to be able to be implemented by anyone, regardless of Spanish ability, so they can support literally everyone in this time of shuttered schools.

 If you’d like to finish out the school year with access to our curriculum for 3 months, to support teachers in this challenging environment we’ve slashed our quarterly price in half.
 Our price for a quarterly subscription is regularly $79, but for the duration of this crisis you can get 3 months for just $39.
 This subscription will renew at our regular price of $79, but you can cancel anytime.